My style is warm, direct and practical. I can assure you I will do more than say “uh hunh, uh hunh”.

 This is what I think about all day, every day.

 I focus on relationship cycles, habits and patterns and on our human need for safe, secure attachment with self and other.
-The goal of my work about regaining secure attachment.
+The goal of my work is about regaining secure attachment.
 We all long for that.

 I work within the Emotionally Focused Therapy (EFT) model.
 It’s the most well-researched and has the best outcomes over time of all the couples’ modalities.
 It is equally effective with individuals.